aritro66/Talkito/README.md

 * **Node JS** - A back-end framework for the server-side of the application.
 It provides an event-driven architecture that enables real-time communication between clients and servers.
 * **Socket.io** - Enables real-time communication between the client and server.
 It provides real-time bidirectional communication between the server and clients and allows for the transmission of data in real-time.
 * **Google Cloud SQL** - A fully managed database service for storing the conversations between users.
 It provides automatic backups and easy scalability.
-* **Firebase** - Used for authentication and hosting the website.
+* **Firebase and GCP VM Instance** - Used for authentication and hosting the website.
 It provides a secure and easy-to-use way of authenticating users and managing user accounts.
 Firebase also offers a reliable hosting service that allows for the deployment of the application in a matter of minutes.

 ## Deployment
 Talkito is deployed on Google Cloud and Firebase.
 To deploy Talkito, follow these steps:
 * Setup a free Google Cloud account.
 * Use Firebase for authentication.
 Only offer "sign in with Google".
 * Use Google's Cloud SQL to store the conversations that users have.
-* Use Firebase to host the website and run the Node.js backend.
+* Use Firebase to host the website(frontend part) and run the Node.js backend on VM instance.

 **Deployed Link** - https://chatapp-84b63.web.app/